mirror/dd-wrt/src/router/frr/doc/user/ospfd.rst

        timers throttle lsa all 1000

-   In this example, the `mininum LSA refresh interval` is set to 1000ms.
+   In this example, the `minimum LSA refresh interval` is set to 1000ms.
 This command reduces the delay between successive originations of a self-originated LSA from 5000 milliseconds to 1000 milliseconds.

 .. clicmd:: timers lsa min-arrival (0-5000)

-   This command sets the minumum interval between receptions of instances of the same LSA or the `minimum LSA arrival interval`.
-The time is specified in milliseconds and the default is 1 second (1000 milliseconds) consistent with the architectual constant MinLSArrival specified in Appendix D of RFC 2328.
+   This command sets the minimum interval between receptions of instances of the same LSA or the `minimum LSA arrival interval`.
+The time is specified in milliseconds and the default is 1 second (1000 milliseconds) consistent with the architectural constant MinLSArrival specified in Appendix D of RFC 2328.
 If a newer instance of the same LSA is received in less than this interval, it is ignored.